SrijanBadhya/Debsoc/Running the PES Debsoc.md

 We usually conduct round 1 across 3 days so that people can come on any day according to their flexibility.
 Round 2 is also usually similarly over 3 days.

 **How are there always people who miss out?**

 - When you scale probabilities up to 250ish recruits, 100 have a chance of being available 2 out of the 3 days, 120 have a chance of being available 1 out of 3 days, and there are usually 30 people unable to make it on any of these 3 particular days.
 Even if an incident is just 9% likely, in a sample of 100 people, this incident will likely affect 9 people.

-- This could be due to being sick, having some extracurricular class some day, having a high priority assignment one day, anything.
-Even if these same unlikely, likelihood scales up with people.
+- This could be due to being sick, having some extracurricular class one day, having a high priority assignment another day, anything.
+Even if these seem unlikely, likelihood scales up with people.

 ![enter image description here](https://i.imgflip.com/a72pv2.jpg)